Vintage Broccoli Salad

 This is one of those old recipes that my friends and I made way back in the 1980s and 90s.
 I’ve noticed that it’s enjoying a bit of a revival and have seen it pop up on several sites as though it was something brand spanking new.
 That always makes me chuckle.

-❤️ Why We Love This Recipe
+Why We Love This Recipe

-• It’s a tried, tested, and proven winner!
+- It’s a tried, tested, and proven winner!

-• There are lovely contrasts between the tangy dressing, salty bacon, and sweet cranberries.
+- There are lovely contrasts between the tangy dressing, salty bacon, and sweet cranberries.

-• You can make it ahead.
+- You can make it ahead.

-• Loads of ways to substitute ingredients.
+- Loads of ways to substitute ingredients.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Red onion (I prefer red onion for this recipe, but use whatever you have on hand, just be sure to finely dice it)
+- Red onion — I prefer red onion for this recipe, but use whatever you have on hand, just be sure to finely dice it.

-• Mayonnaise (or substitute a good quality plain Greek yogurt if you don’t like mayo)
+- Mayonnaise — Or substitute a good quality plain Greek yogurt if you don’t like mayo.

-• Dried cranberries (the perfect sweet complement to the vinegar, bacon, and sunflower seeds in this recipe; of course you could substitute raisins if you like)
+- Dried cranberries — The perfect sweet complement to the vinegar, bacon, and sunflower seeds in this recipe; of course you could substitute raisins if you like.

-• Bacon (either fry up a few pieces of bacon, use the pre-cooked bacon available in the grocery store, or use the real bacon pieces (not bits!) available in the salad dressing section)
+- Bacon — Either fry up a few pieces of bacon, use the pre-cooked bacon available in the grocery store or use the real bacon pieces (not bits!) available in the salad dressing section.

-• Cheddar cheese (use either sharp or extra sharp and be sure to grate it yourself)
+- Cheddar cheese — Use either sharp or extra sharp, and be sure to grate it yourself.

-• Sunflower seeds (you’ll want the salted, roasted kernels)
+- Sunflower seeds — You’ll want the salted, roasted kernels.

-• Vinegar (use white or cider vinegar)
+- Vinegar — Use white or cider vinegar.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Broccoli Salad
+How I Make Broccoli Salad

 Blanch the Broccoli